vanilla-plus/upm-dev-env/Packages/Vanilla Collection/README.md

 ## Debugging

-You can enable debugging for this package by including the keywords DEBUG and <PACKAGE_NAME_HERE> in the Unity Editor scripting define symbols.
+You can enable debugging for this package by including the keywords DEBUG and JNODE in the Unity Editor scripting define symbols.

 ---